 Cholesterol is another type of lipid.
 It is an essential structural component in all of our cells, and an important molecule for the biosynthesis of steroid hormones.

-The link between cholesterol and heart health, is based on how cholesterol is transported, which is via lipoproteins.
+The link between cholesterol and CVD depends on how cholesterol is transported, which is via lipoproteins.
 Two lipoproteins are the most relevant to cardiovascular disease – low-density lipoproteins (LDLs) and high-density lipoproteins (HDLs).

 LDLs transport cholesterol in the blood and can build up in the walls of blood vessels blocking them.
 HDLs are the “good” lipoproteins.
 They remove cholesterol from cells, taking it to the liver to be excreted.